ECMGenerateHeaders¶

 INCLUDE_DIRECTORIES

-property for the library target to output_dir.
-For
+property of the library target the output_dir.

 is CMAKE_CURRENT_BINARY_DIR

-(the default), you could do
+Otherwise you could do (adapt if OUTPUT_DIR

 target_include_directories(MyLib PUBLIC "$<BUILD_INTERFACE:${CMAKE_CURRENT_BINARY_DIR}>")